Event Script Syntax

 ) to indicate that the task is a flow.

-For example, when running the following task, the sub-flow "my-sub-flow" will be executed.
+For example, when running the following task, "flow://my-sub-flow" will be executed like a regular task.

 tasks: